 Tips to combat obesity

-- Fight against obesity can be done with the following ways:
+- Fight against obesity can be done in the following ways:

-- Inculcating the need for right nutrition at a very young age
+- Inculcating the need for the right nutrition at a very young age

 - Awareness campaigns on healthy eating